temple69/Quiz_Cms/README.md

 An on-hold  Project.
 A quiz Cms platform where users can create their own quizzes and take them after creation
 ## Features
 *   Create Quiz
-*   Edit Quiz Question After adding quiz
+*   Add Quiz Question After adding quiz
 *   Add Quiz Options and Delete Options

 ## Languages and Technologies Used